Antioch teen Kyle Rittenhouse charged with murder, attempted murder for deadly shooting at Kenosha protest

-He is now charged with two counts of murder and one count of attempted murder.
+He is now charged with two counts of murder and one count of attempted murder, along with weapons violations, and is expected in Lake County court Friday.

+He is being held without bond and will have an extradition hearing and face the murder charges Friday morning.

-The deadly shooting happened during protest and unrest in Kenosha Tuesday night.
+The deadly shooting happened during protests and unrest in Kenosha Tuesday night.

-Investigators said Rittenhouse was armed with an assault-style weapon.
+Investigators said Rittenhouse was armed with a Smith and Wesson AR-15 style rifle with a 30-round magazine.
 Open carry is legal in Wisconsin for adults over the age of 18.
 There was a large presence of armed civilians at the protest.

 RELATED: Jacob Blake Shooting: Wisconsin officials name Kenosha officer who shot Blake